XJTU-Graph-Intelligence-Lab/HAGO-Net/Code/readme.md

 ```
 conda activate mole3.8
 ```

+We build the model based on the DIG package(https://github.com/divelab/DIG), which provides components to compute geometric features.

 The model file is stored in the hagonet folder.
 + For QM9 molecular property prediction tasks, we provide the model ```HagoNet_qm9.py```.